Victoria Pedretti: Career

+2014–2021: The Haunting anthology and You
-Pedretti began acting in 2014, having roles in two short films: Sole where she played the female protagonist, and Uncovering Eden where she played Edie.

-In 2017, Pedretti was cast in Mike Flanagan's Netflix supernatural horror drama series The Haunting of Hill House, in which she played Eleanor "Nell" Crain.
-It was released in 2018 to critical acclaim, and became Pedretti's breakthrough role.
-Chad Collins of Dread Central called her the "soul of The Haunting of Hill House", and Lucy Mangan of The Guardian called her "scene-stealing".
-Dakota Moss of MovieWeb wrote: "Pedretti's emotions to the role add a horrifying realism to the character, and viewers can feel all of Nell's pain and anguish to the very end.
+Pedretti began acting in 2014, appearing in the short films Sole as the female protagonist and Uncovering Eden as Edie.
+Her breakthrough came with playing Eleanor "Nell" Crain in Mike Flanagan's Netflix supernatural horror series The Haunting of Hill House, released in 2018 to critical acclaim.
+Reviewers at Dread Central and The Guardian called Pedretti's performance "scene-stealing" and the "soul" of the show, and MovieWeb said it added "a horrifying realism to the character, and viewers can feel all of Nell's pain and anguish to the very end.
 This is one of the defining roles for Victoria Pedretti, and she's only getting started."
-She received Saturn Award and MTV Award nominations for the role and was established as a scream queen.
+She received nominations for the Saturn Award for Best Supporting Actress on Television and the MTV Movie Award for Most Frightened Performance.

-Pedretti auditioned for the role of Guinevere Beck on the Netflix thriller series You but did not land the part.
-The directors later cast her as Love Quinn in the show's second and third seasons after seeing her previous acting work and chemistry with her co-star Penn Badgley.
+Pedretti was next cast as Love Quinn in the Netflix thriller series You, having previously auditioned for the role of Guinevere Beck.
+She stars in season two and three, which were released in 2019 and 2021, respectively, to critical acclaim.
 While filming during the COVID-19 pandemic, the intimate scenes posed a challenge for Pedretti to film as "it took months to figure out how to do it safely. [...]
 We played a couple before, but it didn't just immediately come back after being in a global pandemic."
-The second and third seasons were released in 2019 and 2021, respectively, to critical acclaim.
 For season two, writers at Elle said Pedretti "delivered the perfect amount of spook and smolder to keep us on the edge of our seats for all ten episodes."
 She was nominated for the MTV Movie Award for Best Villain.

-In 2019, Pedretti played Leslie Van Houten in Quentin Tarantino's comedy-drama film Once Upon a Time in Hollywood, which was her first role in a feature film and a commercial success.
-She followed this starring as Evelyn Porter in the 2020 pilot episode of the anthology series Amazing Stories.
-She also appeared in the short film This is Not a Love Letter and played Katherine in the biographical-drama film Shirley.
+Also in 2019, she played Leslie Van Houten in Quentin Tarantino's comedy-drama film Once Upon a Time in Hollywood, her first role in both a feature film and a blockbuster film.